AlvineMoses/Food/README.md

 <h2>Running the program</h2>
 <p>
 Run the program through the main method located in the src/sample/ run the Main class

+Install fonts that are in the src/sample/resources/css folder for a much cleaner GUI experience
 </p>

 <h2>Libraries Used</h2>